Memory in Non-Monotonic Stress Response of an Athermal Disordered Solid

 \section{Abstract}

 Athermal systems across a large range of length scales, ranging from foams and granular bead packings to crumpled metallic sheets, exhibit slow stress relaxation when compressed.
 Experimentally they show a non-monotonic stress response when decompressed somewhat after an initial compression, {\textit{i.e.}}\ under a two-step, Kovacs-like protocol.
-It turns out that from this response one can tell the age of the system, suggesting an interpretation as a memory effect.
-In this work we use a model of an athermal jammed solid, specifically a binary mixture of soft harmonic spheres, to explore this phenomenon through {\textit{in-silico}} experiments.
+It turns out that from this response one can tell for how long the system was in a compressed state, suggesting an interpretation as a memory effect.
+In this work we use a model of an athermal jammed solid, specifically a binary mixture of soft harmonic particles, to explore this phenomenon through {\textit{in-silico}} experiments.
 Using extensive simulations under conditions analogous to those in experiment, we observe identical phenomenology in the stress response under a two--step protocol.
 Our model system also recovers the behaviour under a more recently studied three--step protocol, which consists of a compression followed by a decompression and then a final compression.
 We show that the observed response in both two--step and three--step protocols can be understood using Linear Response Theory.